 Perhaps what has changed is the sheer reliance on accountants by the small business and owner-managed business communities.

 The erosion of the bank network and disappearance of the ‘manager’, along with dissipated trust in financial services post-2008, has seen the pendulum swing very much in favour of accounting professionals for broader advice.
 Numerous surveys around the globe point to accountants as the most trusted adviser, usually scoring way ahead of banks, financial planners and lawyers.

-What are the options then for practices?
+What are the options then, for practices?

 We have seen much growth in the accounting franchise.
 TaxAssist is billing £37m in UK fee income, with more than 200 sites in the UK.
-Its blue and yellow livery is clear to see on high streets and other locations up and down
+Its blue and yellow livery is clear to see on high streets and other locations up and down the country.